FUZZY MATCHING ALGORITHMS EXPLAINED

 Record linkage techniques can be used to detect fraud, resource wastage or abuse.
 In this example, two databases were merged and compared for inconsistencies, leading to a discovery that helped the U.S. government put a stop to fraudulent behaviour by some government employees:

-According to a report by Associated Press, a prosecutor from the U.S. Attorney’s Office in Fresno stated the following: There was probably criminal wrongdoing.
+There was probably criminal wrongdoing.
 The pilots were either lying to the FAA or wrongfully receiving benefits.
 The pilots claimed to be medically fit to fly airplanes.
 However, they may have been flying with debilitating illnesses that should have kept them grounded, ranging from schizophrenia and bipolar disorder to drug and alcohol addiction and heart conditions.

-Fuzzy Matching Algorithms
+Popular Fuzzy Matching Algorithms